somakchowdhury/mwa-secmet-bgc/README.md

 # mwa-secmet-bgc
-This repository contains workflow for moving window analysis (MWA) carried out on secondary metabolite BGC genes of bacterial origin
+This repository contains workflow for moving-window-analysis (MWA) carried out on secondary metabolite BGC genes of bacterial origin

 The workflow requires the following preinstalled components on the system.